Last Updated on 9 February 2025

 A rutta ri Ron Carmelo

 Ron Carmelo’s cave is an ancient house carved out of the cave like those not far away in Chiafura, which, however, unlike this one, are not accessible.
 It has been inhabited over the centuries and the last owners were the grandparents of Signor Carmelo.
-He will be the one to tell you in a very nice way the story of the cave and his family.
+I discovered this cave by accident and I really recommend you to go and visit it.
+Carmelo will tell you in a very nice way, the history of the cave and his family.
 Everything has been recreated to perfection, and you will also have a chance to try out old-fashioned games and tools.

 Typical products of Scicli